huntdatacenter/docs/docs/coordination/agreements/get-going.md

 #### 3. Sign the services agreement

-We will send you the services final agreement on email as a PDF-file after we receive the required information:
+We will send you the services final agreement by email as a PDF-file after we receive the required information:

-- Coordinate signing with the signatory official in your organization and return to us on email.
+- Coordinate signing with the signatory official in your organization and return to us by email.
 - We will add our countersignature and send you the active agreement for archiving.

 Your data services agreement is signed, sealed and delivered.
 You have now paved the way for scientists to manage the remaining agreement levels.
 Celebrate with more coffee and proudly pass the torch to your scientific leaders to get going with their data spaces orders.